 This is a first-of-its-kind bill, so I contacted two sales tax experts to give their opinions on what this might mean for online sellers:

 New Bill, Same Old Problem

 Lauren Stinson, President of sales tax firm Windward Tax told us, “Minnesota is another state in a growing list of states trying to capture internet sales that are slipping through the cracks of taxation.
 This is the first-type of legislation (collection by the marketplace) in a long list of ways the states are trying to prevent or capture lost revenue – Marketplace Provider Bills, Marketplace Fairness Acts, Economic Nexus Legislation, and Notification Laws are all trying to accomplish the same result.”

 It seems increasingly clear that states are not going to give up on collecting what they perceive as lost revenue.
-Forty-five different states have a sale tax, and they seem to be coming up with just as many different solutions to ensure they’re collecting the maximum amount of sales tax possible.
+Forty-six different states have a sale tax, and they seem to be coming up with just as many different solutions to ensure they’re collecting the maximum amount of sales tax possible.

 Amazon Could Require 3rd Party Sellers to Register for Sales Tax

 Amazon would be one of the marketplaces most affected by this bill, but, as we learned, they may take an “easy out.”

 As of now, Amazon only requires 3rd party sellers to notify them of sales tax registration if they want to set up sales tax collection in a state.
 But this requirement could become more stringent.